garyeh/Clickstarter/docs/README.md

 ### Phase 2: Projects (2 days)

 **Objective:** Projects can be created, viewed, edited, and destroyed through the API.
-Stats include '% funded', '$ pledged', and 'days remaining'.

 ### Phase 3: Backing projects & rewards (1.5 days)